OctoPrint/octoprint.org/download/index.md

 ##  Linux

 For installing OctoPrint on Linux, please take a look at [the setup instructions for Raspbian on the forum](https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspbian/2337/).
 They should be pretty much identical on other Linux distributions.
+See <a href="#octoprint_deploy--octoprint_install">octoprint_install & octoprint_deploy (Linux)</a> above for simplified scripted options.

 ##  Windows